Jump to Recipe

 Again, allow the chops to cool down, place in an airtight container and store in the freezer for up to 1 month.
 When ready to eat, remove the chops from the freezer and defrost thoroughly in the refrigerator before heating up in a hot oven.

-How Do You Stop Pork Chops from Drying Out?
+How do you Stop Pork Chops from Drying Out?

 Pork chops are a great cut of meat, but they can dry out if they are cooked too long in a skillet.
 Instead, I like to sauté my pork chops in the skillet until golden brown on both sides.
 I then top the chops with marinara sauce and shredded mozzarella cheese before baking them in the oven.
+The rich tomato sauce, and opting to bake them in the oven, results is deliciously moist and tender pork every time.
+You should always rest the pork chops for 5 minutes once they come out of the oven.

 What temperature should pork be cooked to?